hells-fargo/chemhelper/README.md

 # Chemistry helper
 Basic program to help you with your chemistry class.

-Currently in beta phase, v0.60 currently.
+Currently in beta phase, v0.61 so far.

 * Modular
 * Simple